navin123456789/Semester/README.md

 ### Explore CNN and Hybrid DBN-CNN Models
 Go to the `music_genre_classification` folder and run the `final.ipynb` notebook.

+### Explore CNN and Hybrid DBN-CNN Models
+Go to the `Pranjal` folder and follow the provided notebooks.

 ## 🔧 Setup
 ### Clone the Repository and Install Dependencies
 ```bash